sunnymallick/goodreads-clone-marvelousreviews/README.md

 # ![thanos](https://github.com/Elaniobro/slack-emojis/blob/master/marvel/avengers/avenger-infinity-gauntlet.png?raw=true) WELCOME TO MARVELOUS ![thanos](https://github.com/Elaniobro/slack-emojis/blob/master/marvel/avengers/avenger-infinity-gauntlet.png?raw=true)

 Marvelous is an app based on GoodReads website that allows users to review Marvel movies and add movies to user's profile bookshelf.
-Marvelous was created with Sequelize, JavaScript, Express and PUG (needs to be edited).
+Marvelous was created with Sequelize, JavaScript, Express and PUG.

 ** A live link to the website can be found here: https://marvelousreviews.herokuapp.com/ **